-I can recall as a child discussing the subject of Transactional Analysis with my Mum (a model used in psychology that examines the interactions or 'transactions' between a person and other people).
+I can recall as a child discussing the subject of Transactional Analysis with my Mum (a model used in psychology that examines the interactions or 'transactions' between individuals).
 She was a Relate marriage guidance counselor and would often share what she had learned with the family.
 It was clear that helping others through difficult times gave her a real sense of purpose.
 Both my Mum and Dad have always been great examples of the joy and wealth that comes through helping others.

 As a young man I studied the sciences, eventually focusing on Microbiology at University, but during that time I joined a church and ended up with the responsibility of leading small student groups.
 It became clear that working with people, rather than in a lab, was where my heart lay.
 In 1994 I began working for the church I was part of.